SynBioDex/libSBOLj-Demo/README.md

 * pom.xml: Maven configuration of the project
 * README.md: this file

+## To import into Eclipse:
+Import as a Maven project, either directly from the git repository or first cloning and then importing your local copy.

 ## To run:
-To run normally, execute "RepreesionModel.java"
+To run normally, execute "RepressionModel.java" as a Java application

 In response, you should see an RDF/XML output in your Eclipse's console, and a "RepressionModel.rdf" produced under the "crispr" directory.